openapi-ts/openapi-typescript/docs/openapi-fetch/middleware-auth.md

 # Middleware & Auth

-Middleware allows you to modify either the request, response, or both for all fetches.
+Middleware allows you to modify either the request, response, or both for all fetches as well as handling errors thrown by `fetch`.
 One of the most common usecases is authentication, but can also be used for logging/telemetry, throwing errors, or handling specific edge cases.

 ## Middleware

-Each middleware can provide `onRequest()` and `onResponse()` callbacks, which can observe and/or mutate requests and responses.
+Each middleware can provide `onRequest()`, `onResponse()` and `onError` callbacks, which can observe and/or mutate requests, responses and `fetch` errors.

 ::: code-group